matissg/healer/healer/README.md

-# AI agent driven error mitigation demo app
+# Rails app

-This Ruby on Rails app demonstrates how AI agent can mitigate application errors in autonomous manner.

-## Start the app

-- Install Python 3.10.13 as it is required by LogAI
-- Set this app by running `bin/setup`
-- Run `npm install` to add JS dependencies
-- Start this app with `bin/dev`
+The main experiment app is available http://localhost:3000/ The app can be started manually by attaching shell to the "healer-rails-app-1" container and then

+    cd workspace/healer
+    bin/dev

+The app runs on Ruby on Rails 8.1 and PostgreSQL (DB) in separate container to allow running RSpec tests before applying changed code.

+## Tech stack

+ - Ruby 3.3
-- View the Rails app in http://localhost:3000/
+ - Ruby on Rails 8.1
+ - PostgreSQL 17